-- From 1 October 2017 the Human Medicines (Amendment) Regulations 2017 has allowed all schools to buy adrenaline auto-injector (AAI) devices without a prescription, for emergency use in children who are at risk of anaphylaxis but their own device is not available or not working (e.g. because it is broken, or out-ofdate). - Spare AAIs will only be used on pupils known to be at risk of anaphylaxis, for whom both medical authorisation and written parental consent for use of the spare AAI has been provided.

-- Spare AAIs can be administered to a pupil whose own prescribed AAI cannot be administered correctly without delay. - Spare AAIs are kept in designated lockers outside the upper dining room as well as the school office. - Any AAIs held by school should be considered a spare / back-up device and not a replacement for a pupil's own AAI.
+- From 1 October 2017 the Human Medicines (Amendment) Regulations 2017 has allowed all schools to buy adrenaline auto-injector (AAI) devices without a prescription, for emergency use in children who are at risk of anaphylaxis but their own device is not available or not working (e.g. because it is broken, or out-of-date). - Spare AAIs will only be used on pupils known to be at risk of anaphylaxis, for whom both medical authorisation and written parental consent for use of the spare AAI has been provided. - Spare AAIs can be administered to a pupil whose own prescribed AAI cannot be administered correctly without delay. - Any AAIs held by school should be considered a spare / back-up device and not a replacement for a pupil's own AAI.